sourcegraph/amp.nvim/README.md

 - Notify Amp about selected code
 - Notify Amp about Neovim diagnostics
 - Send messages to the Amp agent
-- Read and edit files through the Nvim buffer (while also writing to disk)
+- Read and edit files through the Nvim buffer
-  - We talked about changing this to writing to disk by default, and then telling nvim to reload.
-That may however cause issues with fresh buffers that have no file yet.
-Let us know what you think!

 ## Sending Messages to Amp